pictograms.info

 Gehringer (1979) used the Production Method to explore which mental images or visual stereotypes exist concerning the message 'Information'.
 The results were about as heterogeneous as the selection shown above with one concept dominating: the letter i was drawn by 40% of the respondents.
 The other images were: a book or newspaper (20%), a person at a desk (5%), and a question mark or an exclamation mark (4%).
 25% produced either nothing or images that could not be used to derive any hints or ideas.

-More than thirty different variants were examined in the Appropriateness Ranking Tests of the first stage of the ISO 1975 test series (Easterby & Zwaga, 1976) and the 1985/86 series (Gärling, 1985).
+More than thirty different variants were examined in the Appropriateness Ranking Tests of the first stage of the ISO 1975 test series (Easterby & Zwaga, 1976) and the 1985/86 series (Gärling, 1985; Standards Association of Australia, 1985).
 Results were inconsistent between countries, but text versions always were ranked best.
 The lower case block letter i always was ranked better than the italic script variants.
 Versions based on the letter i mostly outperformed variants with question marks.
 Contrary to these results the AIGA question mark received a much better Efficiency Index - a score based on several tests - than a variant similar to the British Rail lower case block letter i inside a circle (Mackett-Stout & Dewar, 1981).

 Comprehension Test results of the year 1975 were insufficient for all variants tested (Easterby & Zwaga, 1976).
 While the ICAO and PORT variants reached about 50% correct responses, the British Rail lower case block letter i inside a circle elicited just 35% correct responses.
 Particularly in Canada performance of this variant was very poor.
 Eleven years later the letter i worked quite well in conveying the message 'Information' in several countries except for Japan (Brugger, 1987).
 Inserting a question mark into the dot did not improve performance.
 In another study in Japan 15 years later (Eco-Mo Foundation, 2001) comprehensibility of the letter i as symbol for Information again was not successful with a comprehension score of 22.2, while the question mark inside a circle reached a score of 68.1 regarding the message Question & Answer.
+In a study of way-finding symbols for healthcare facilities in the United Arab Emirates the AIGA variant reached a score of 75 % correct in a Comprehension Test carried out with a sample consisting mostly of young and well educated respondents (Hashim et al., 2014).

 When Fiori (2008) examined an Information map symbol based on the letter i in Brazil, 42.3 % answered correctly.
 Wrong responses were for example Internet, Cyber Cafe, (Banco) Itaú, or just Letter i.